geneleaf/docs.geneleaf/Glossary.rst

     cosegregation
         The transmission, together, of 2 or more genes on the same chromosome, as a result of their being in very close physical proximity to one another (i.e., linked).

-    counselee
-        An individual who presents for genetic counseling.
-Also called consultand.

     cytogenetics
         The study of the structure, function, and abnormalities of human chromosomes.